 Homeowners approaching the end of their current mortgage deals may be wondering whether to sign up for a fixed rate or a variable one in hopes that a better rate will become available soon.

-The Bank of England’s base rate currently sits at 5.25%, holding at this level between August and March following fourteen consecutive rises since December 2021.
+The Bank of England’s base rate currently sits at 5.25%, where it has been since August 2023 following fourteen consecutive increases.
 With inflation easing, commentators are predicting that we could see interest rates fall this summer, although it’s impossible to know exactly where rates will go next in an uncertain economic climate.

 Teddy Cenaj, mortgages expert at Habito said: “The majority of people choose a fixed rate mortgage for the security they offer, as it’s important to have control over the biggest outgoing in most people’s lives.
 The small percentage of people who choose a variable rate mortgage do so for a variety of reasons, such as they don’t want early repayment charges or are looking to sell soon.”